Flight attendant: History

-The U.S. Equal Employment Opportunity Commission's first complainants were female flight attendants complaining of age discrimination, weight requirements, and bans on marriage.
+The U.S. Equal Employment Opportunity Commission's (EEOC) first complainants were female flight attendants complaining of age discrimination, weight requirements, and bans on marriage.
 (Originally female flight attendants were fired if they reached age 32 or 35 depending on the airline, were fired if they exceeded weight regulations, and were required to be single upon hiring and fired if they got married.)
 In 1968, the EEOC declared age restrictions on flight attendants' employment to be illegal sex discrimination under Title VII of the Civil Rights Act of 1964.
 Also in 1968, the EEOC ruled that sex was not a bona fide occupational requirement to be a flight attendant.
-The restriction of hiring only women was lifted at all airlines in 1971 due to the decisive court case of Diaz vs. Pan Am.
+The restriction of hiring only women was lifted at all airlines in 1971 due to the decisive court case of Diaz v.
+Pan Am.
 The Airline Deregulation Act was passed in 1978, and the no-marriage rule was eliminated throughout the US airline industry by the 1980s.
 The last such broad categorical discrimination, the weight restrictions, were relaxed in the 1990s through litigation and negotiations.
 Airlines still often have vision and height requirements and may require flight attendants to pass a medical evaluation.